City University of Hong Kong: Jockey Club One Health Tower

 Hu Fa Kuang Sports Centre was a five-storey sports centre which houses a multi-purpose hall and four practice gymnasiums for badminton, basketball, volleyball, martial arts and dance, and other activities.
 In May 2016, the sports hall roof collapsed due to the weight imposed by a new green roof placed on top.

-In November 2017, the university decided to rebuild the sport hall into the Jockey Club One Health Tower, which is expected to be completed in 2022.
+Construction work commenced in November 2017 on the Jockey Club One Health Tower at the site of the former sports hall.
+The work is expected to be completed in 2025.